Reddit jumps on IPO bandwagon with confidential filing | Business

 Reddit jumps on IPO bandwagon with confidential filing

-Reuters reported in September that the company was hoping to hit a valuation of more than $15 billion by the time it planned to list its shares.
+The social media company is aiming for a valuation of over $15 billion at the time of its flotation, sources have previously told Reuters.
 Reddit's message boards, especially its WallStreetBets thread, were at the heart of a pitched battle between small-time traders and some of the big Wall Street firms, helping drive big gains in highly shorted shares of companies such as GameStop and AMC, while popularizing the term meme stocks.

 Reddit Inc, whose message boards became the go-to destination for day traders during this year's meme stock frenzy, said on Wednesday it had confidentially filed for an initial public offering with U.S. securities regulators.
-Reuters reported in September that the company was hoping to hit a valuation of more than $15 billion by the time it planned to list its shares.
+Reuters first reported on Reddit's IPO plans in September.
+The social media company is aiming for a valuation of over $15 billion at the time of its flotation, sources have previously told Reuters.

 Reddit's message boards, especially its WallStreetBets thread, were at the heart of a pitched battle between small-time traders and some of the big Wall Street firms, helping drive big gains in highly shorted shares of companies such as GameStop and AMC, while popularizing the term meme stocks.
 At the height of the trading frenzy in February, Reddit's value doubled to $6 billion from a year earlier.
 The company was valued at $10 billion in a private fundraising round in August.